benkiefer/groovy-example/README.md

  - Java-Example: a place to show how to cut over to Groovy from Java.

 All code examples are tested against Groovy 2.1.3.

+#Todo:
+ - add a couple of spock examples